 Women are saying yes to the dress.
 The garment has become one emblem of the post-lockdown consumer, as economies slowly reopen in places such as the US and UK

 And dressier clothing is just the start of what may be a “great rotation” in consumer spending.
 At the end of last year, we argued that a vaccine-driven economic recovery would shift what people buy — they’d order less leisure wear and buy fewer cushions, but put more money towards Champagne, suits and experiences.
 In categories such as fashion and cosmetics, this shift is indeed happening; however, other areas, such as dining, travel and big events, have yet to really get going. ..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.